Photo of Jack Burnham by Lutz Dammbeck, 2002

 Jack Burnham was my hero during the 1970s, when I was a young artist just starting to write for Artforum and he was at the peak of his career.
 I was too poor to buy clothes back then, so Jack gave me his brother's old US Army uniforms from the 1950s.
 I wore them proudly, since they said "Burnham" on the breast pocket.
 Now I would like to do something to repay him for the support and inspiration he gave.

-This site (online since August 2000 and most recently updated on 13 January 2023) aims to be a gateway to Jack's writing and to perceptive comments on his work by other people, whether the articles themselves are located here or elsewhere, online or offline.
-Many thanks to Michael Ringland, Kevin B. Leonard, Timothy Garrett, Barry Alpert, Stephan Pickering, Edward Shanken, William L. Tchakirides, Michael Schippling and Lutz Dammbeck for information, suggestions and research which have helped to expand and improve this site.
+This site (online since August 2000 and most recently updated on 19 May 2024) aims to be a gateway to Jack's writing and to perceptive comments on his work by other people, whether the articles themselves are located here or elsewhere, online or offline.
+Many thanks to Michael Bonesteel, Michael Ringland, Kevin B. Leonard, Timothy Garrett, Barry Alpert, Stephan Pickering, Edward Shanken, William L. Tchakirides, Michael Schippling and Lutz Dammbeck for information, suggestions and research which have helped to expand and improve this site.
 Your feedback, written contributions, ideas and new links are eagerly sought.

 Robert Horvitz